brianstorti/brianstorti.github.io/_posts/2015-07-09-the-actor-model.md

 An actor is the primitive unit of computation.
 It's the *thing* that receives a message and do some kind of computation based on it.

-The idea is very similar to what we have in object-oriented languages: An object receives a message (a method call) and do something depending on which message it receives (which method we are calling).
+The idea is very similar to what we have in object-oriented languages: An object receives a message (a method call) and does something depending on which message it receives (which method we are calling).
 The main difference is that actors are completely isolated from each other and they will never share memory.
 It's also worth noting that an actor can maintain a private state that can never be changed directly by another actor.